prometheus-operator/prometheus-operator/TESTING.md

 ### Validating Golden Files with promtool

-Golden files can be validated against Prometheus's official schema using `promtool`.
-This helps catch configuration errors that might not be detected by simple string comparison:
+Golden files are validated against Prometheus's official schema using `promtool`.
+This helps catch configuration errors that might not be detected by simple string comparison.
+This runs automatically as part of `test-unit`:

 ```bash
 make test-prometheus-goldenfiles
 ```

 This command runs `promtool check config` on all golden files in `pkg/prometheus/testdata/`.
-Some failures are expected because:

-* **Partial configs**: Files in `testdata/partial/` are config fragments (not starting with `global:`) used for testing specific features.
-These are excluded from validation.
-* **Version-specific fields**: Some golden files test features that only exist in certain Prometheus versions.
-* **Intentionally invalid configs**: Some test cases verify error handling with deliberately malformed configurations.
+Partial config fragments (files in `testdata/partial/`) are excluded from validation as they test specific config generation functions rather than complete Prometheus configurations.

 ## End-to-end tests